kapatalcs/PurpleForge-DetectionEngineArchitecture/LAB_SECURITY_GUIDE.md

 This document describes the security weaknesses intentionally present in PurpleForge labs and provides defensive mitigation and hardening strategies for each scenario.

-The goal is to:
+**The goal is to**:

-Identify root causes
+-Identify root causes

-Assess security impact
+-Assess security impact

-Propose remediation strategies
+-Propose remediation strategies

-Define residual risk
+-Define residual risk

 # Lab-1: Web Login